MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Import-Module.md

   information, see [about_Modules](About/about_Modules.md).

   You can also use the **PSSession** and **CIMSession** parameters to import modules that are installed on remote computers.
-However, commands that use the cmdlets in these modules actually run in the remote session on the remote computer.
+However, commands that use the cmdlets in these modules run in the remote session on the remote computer.

 - If you import members with the same name and the same type into your session, PowerShell uses the member imported last by default.
 Variables and aliases are replaced, and the originals aren't accessible.
-Functions, cmdlets and providers are merely shadowed by the new members.
+Functions, cmdlets, and providers are merely shadowed by the new members.
 They can be accessed by qualifying the command name with the name of its snap-in, module, or function path.

 - To update the formatting data for commands that have been imported from a module, use the